ADVERTISEMENT

 “Bohemian Rhapsody” became a commercial success, staying at the top of the UK Singles Chart for nine weeks and selling more than a million copies in a couple of months.

-One theory is that it’s to do with Mercury himself coming to terms with being gay the resignation, the abandonment of a previous role, the allusions to persecution and secret love in Galileo, Figaro – but not everyone agrees.
+One theory is that it has to do with Mercury himself coming to terms with being gay the resignation, the abandonment of a previous role, the allusions to persecution and secret love in Galileo, Figaro – but not everyone agrees.

 The essential story is not pop’s greatest enigma: a man confesses a murder to his mother, vainly pleads poverty in a trial and ends up resigned to his fate.
 But questions remain: who did he kill and why?